Jun-Kissa in Osaka:

 Naturally, I ordered a doughnut with my coffee.
 Their coffee was not drip brewed, nor was it pressed.
 They serve boiled coffee, which is made by decocting ground coffee beans then filtering them out.

-With the gentle master and a charming staff dressed in Japanese attire standing behind the counter, I took a sip of my coffee.
+With the gentle master standing behind the counter, I took a sip of my coffee.
 It was excellent!
 It was surprisingly light and easy to drink.
 I usually don’t take my coffee black but enjoyed this one.

 Then I had the doughnut.
 Fried to a perfect golden color, the doughnut was crispy on the outside and had just the right amount of sweetness.
 It went perfectly with the coffee.

-With an English menu and an American staff, Hiraoka Coffee is friendly to international visitors who don’t speak Japanese well.
+With an English menu, Hiraoka Coffee is friendly to international visitors who don’t speak Japanese well.

 ● Do Re Mi at the Foot of Tsutenkaku Tower

 Another nice jun-kissa, Do Re Mi, is located beneath Osaka’s iconic Tsutenkaku Tower.
-This retro café opens early, at eight in the morning!
+This retro café opens at ten in the morning!

 I ordered a “mix” sandwich for lunch.
 Served on a silver plate, the size of this sandwich was unlike the typical small portions you see everywhere in Japan.
 The bread was fresh and soft, and it was stuffed with eggs and ham.
 I finished the whole thing in no time despite the size.